adstriegel/cse34468-su24/hw/lab-03/lab3.md

 where the `NetID` value rotates and the `TimeAlive` value is drawn from the `TheCount` variable.
 Output this JSON to a channel that ends in `json` replacing `status` with `json`.

-Confirm that this code works correctly and then move onto bringing all of your code together.
+Confirm that this code works correctly via MQTT-Explorer and then move onto bringing all of your code together.

 ### Make the Stoplight Smart

 Bring over the key parts of the code from `mqtttest.py`.
 The following lines from `mqtttest.py` will need to be brought over:

-* The import of the `mqttlink` support
+* The `import` of the `mqtt_link` file
    * This should go by your other `import` line(s)
 * The client initialization line: `theClient = mqttnd.connect_mqtt()`
-   * This should go close but not in your loop
+   * This should go just before your while loop

 Add in support to your loop that provides the following at the following topic locations (`cse34468-su24/yourgroupname/lab-03/stoplight/`):